 Universal Design in St. Louis

 Universal design describes the approach that a remodel will benefit everyone who lives in the home.
 Many people we talk to are aware of universal design, but most calls we get still come from those who have an immediate need for it.
 Typical requests are for bathroom reconfigurations, though in-law suites run a close second.
-Today’s kitchen remodels automatically include many universal design elements.
+Today’s modern kitchen remodels automatically include many universal design elements.

 There’s a great deal of personal satisfaction in designing and remodeling a home so that all the people who live there can fully enjoy it.
 One project we did was for a military couple who spent a lot of time in the Philippines; the wife was wheelchair-bound.
 They had a larger home with a good-sized bathroom, but it didn’t really work for her.
 Being in a wheelchair, the doorway was too small and getting in and out of the tub/shower was incredibly challenging.
 She also couldn’t use the vanities.